Dispersal-Niche Continuum Index (DNCI) Functions

 - If the DNCI value is not significantly different from zero, it indicates that dispersal and niche processes contribute equally to spatial variations in community composition at a given time point.

-- This function is a translation/adaptation of a function from the R package
+- This function is a adaptation of the function

 , licensed under GPL-3. - Original package and documentation available at: https://github.com/Corentin-Gibert-Paleontology/DNCImper